dgreisen/ShareJS-Tutorials/tutorial.md

 		</body>
 	</html>

 Now we can start our server and visit the page we just created.
+If you ran the command `cake watch` then our server was automatically complide.
+If you didn't, then you need to run `cake build` to build to javascript files in `./lib`.
 From the command line start our compiled server: `node ./lib/index.js`, then in our browser go to `127.0.0.1:5000` to see our very basic page.

 Add the ShareJS Server